wisp-forest/docs/docs/accessories/general/defaulted_slots.md

 project: accessories
 ---

-By default some builtin slots are include for use by other modders to give a starting point of shared slots.
+By default some builtin slots are included for use by other modders to give a starting point of shared slots.
 This is done to prevent a flood of Slots with alternatives of the same concept leading to cluttered UI or introducing confusing equipment management.

-Its best to try and use the available slots starting out unless your accessory item does not fit under the given slots below, then you can consider making your own {todo: link to such} or use the Unique Slot API {todo: link to such} if such functionality should not be shared with other mods.
+Its best to try and use the available slots starting out unless your accessory item does not fit under the given slots below, then you can consider [making your own](./slot_types.md#data-pack-format) or use the [Unique Slot API](./slot_types.md#unique-slot-api) if such functionality should not be shared with other mods.

 ## Default Implementations